-Hop into these free PS5 games immediately!
+Hop into these free PS5 games immediately

 So, you've finally managed to acquire a PS5 — now it's just an issue of finding games to play.
-While different paid titles are all over, if your budget is tight, you might want to relax with something that's free to play.
-We've rounded up the best PS5 games that can be played for free.
-There are a lot of shooters and cross-play games but everyone can find something they'll want to check out.
+While different paid titles are all over, you might want to relax with something free to play if your budget is a little tight.
+So, we've rounded up the best PS5 games that can be played for free.
+There are a lot of shooters and cross-play games, but everyone can find something they'll want to check out.
+Some are even being updated to take advantage of the PS5 DualSense haptic feedback and adaptive triggers.

 Astro's Playroom

 Astro's Playroom is a charming adventure title that takes players down a nostalgic trip of PlayStation hardware while showcasing the different advanced features of the DualSense controller.
 Best of all?
-It's entirely free and comes preinstalled with your PS5!
+It's entirely free and comes preinstalled with your PS5.

 Apex Legends

-With Apex Legends, Respawn Entertainment took the lessons learned from two Titanfall games and carried it forward into battle royale.
+With Apex Legends, Respawn Entertainment took the lessons learned from two Titanfall games and carried it forward into a battle royale.
 Smooth first-person combat is mixed up with special character-based abilities, so the balance of what your team can do makes or breaks your chances at victory.
 New seasons are still being added, bringing additional characters, changes to the map, and more.

-Respawn Entertainment's first-person combat transitions beautifully to battle royale.
-Pick your favorite characters from a wide cast and compete in a fast-changing, team-based tournament where only one crew can become Legends.

 Call of Duty: Warzone

 Call of Duty: Warzone is one of the biggest free-to-play battle royale games around, with 150-player matches available.
-You can hop in solo or with some friends thanks to full cross-play support.
-Verdansk and Rebirth provide different experiences but either way, you can expect frenetic action.
-The latest big update for Call of Duty: Warzone brings together weapons and gear from Call of Duty: Black Ops Cold War.
+You can hop in solo or with some friends, thanks to full cross-play support.
+Verdansk and Rebirth provide different experiences, but either way, you can expect frenetic action.
+The latest big updates for Call of Duty: Warzone bring together weapons and gear from Call of Duty: Black Ops Cold War.
+Meanwhile, Raven Software is working on a new map and comprehensive anti-cheat system.

-This ongoing Call of Duty experience allows players to jump in and experience the latest guns and Operators.
-You can earn rewards through free items sprinkled into the Battle Pass so you don't have to pay anything in order to unlock neat cosmetics.

 Dauntless